earle/mire/README.md

 You cloned {:id :dagger-2, :name "dagger", :sdesc "small dagger"}.
 ```

-To inspect an item or player in the current room or your inventory: `inspect dagger`
+To inspect an item, mob, or player in the current room or your inventory: `inspect dagger`
 or `inspect guard` &ndash; to inspect a specific item instance: `inspect :dagger-0`.
 To inspect everything in the room it's simply `inspect` &ndash; for everything
 you are carrying it's `inspect inventory`.